tagundo/elichika/README.md

 - Clone as elichika2 folder so you can install safely

 ## Installing
+### Disclaimer about the client
+The clients provided might not work on your specific devices.
+If it doesn't work, try using another device or an emulator.
+DO NOT ASK ME, ASK WHO MADE FORK OKAY?

 Note that this part concern only this server implementation, and it only provide the easiest way to do things.

 You should check out checkout the [LL hax wiki](https://carette.codeberg.page/ll-hax-docs/sifas/) for clarification and general knowledge, as it explain things better (or it can lead you to places where you can ask questions).